openalloc/openalloc.github.io/Content/worth/inspectDelta.md

 Only the starting and the ending Snapshot are considered.
 Those in between are ignored.

+“%Δ (CAGR)” is the Compound Annual Growth Rate based on the change in value over the period.
+See [CAGR at Wikipedia](https://en.wikipedia.org/wiki/Compound_annual_growth_rate) for more details.

 ## Snapshot Performance Table

 The change in market value for individual Snapshots is shown, as well as the period to date.